Blog Layout

 The Reaction

 The response to this protest action has been mixed.
 While some appreciate the effort to highlight lesser-discussed environmental issues associated with EVs, others see it as a completely misguided approach that undermines the transition to greener technologies.
 Critics argue that such actions could alienate potential allies in the fight against climate change and possibly misrepresent the overall benefits of electric vehicles.
-Some people are just asking are they just too stupid to tell the distance as they would rather travel back to the stone age than open their eyes.
+Some people are just asking are they just too stupid to tell the distance as they would rather travel back to the Stone Age than open their eyes.

 Broader Implications for Environmental Activism